The host centre must:

 - comply with the JCQ publication Instructions for conducting examinations before, during and after the examination;

 - ensure that where a person is appointed to facilitate an access arrangement, i.e. a reader or a scribe, he/she is appropriately trained and understands the rules of the access arrangement;

 - check the identity of the transferred candidate;

 - complete an attendance register for each examination, which must be sent to the awarding body/examiner with the script in the plastic envelope provided by the awarding body.
 If the candidate fails to attend, please write ‘Absent’ on the attendance register and send it in the envelope provided.
 A transferred candidate must not be added to any of the host centre’s attendance registers and the script must not be enclosed with those of the host centre;

 - make sure that the entering centre submits any request for special consideration to the awarding body;

-• make sure that should any actual, alleged or suspected malpractice arise, the relevant awarding body is informed in accordance with the JCQ publication Suspected Malpractice in Examinations and Assessments.
+- make sure that should any actual, alleged or suspected malpractice arise, the relevant awarding body is informed as per the JCQ publication Suspected Malpractice in Examinations and Assessments.